 - 1. Cite specific textual evidence to support analysis of primary and secondary sources. - 2.
 Determine the central ideas of information of a primary or secondary source; provide an accurate summary of the source distinct from prior knowledge or opinions. - 4.
 Determine the meaning of words and phrases as they are used in a text, including vocabulary specific to domains related to history/social studies. - 6.
-Identify aspects of a text that reveal an author's point of view or purpose. - 8.
-Distinguish among fact, opinion, and reasoned judgment in a text. - 9.
-Analyze the relationship between a primary and secondary source on the same topic. - 10.
+Identify aspects of a text that reveal an author's point of view or purpose. - 7.
+Integrate visual information with other information in print and digital texts. - 8.
+Distinguish among fact, opinion, and reasoned judgment in a text. - 10.
 By the end of grade 8, read and comprehend history/social studies texts in the grades 6-8 text complexity band independently and proficiently.